ibm-cloud-docs/codeengine/deploy-job.md

 4. Click **Submit job** to run your job.
 The system displays the status of the instances of your job on the job details page.
 5. If any of the instances of your job failed to run, click **Submit job for failed indices** to run the job again for indices that failed.
 From the Submit job pane, review and optionally change the configuration values, including **Array indices**.
 The Array indices field automatically lists the indices of the failed job run instances.

 You can view job logs after you add logging capabilities.
-For more information, see [viewing job logs](#view-job-logs).
+For more information, see [viewing logs](/docs/codeengine?topic=codeengine-view-logs).
 {: tip}

 The `JOB_INDEX` environment variable is automatically injected into each instance of your job whenever the job is run.
 Each job run instance gets its own index from the array of indices that were specified when the job was created.
 You can use `JOB_INDEX` with each instance of your job to find its ordinal position in the set of instances that are created.
 The environment variable key-value pair is set to `JOB_INDEX` and the value is one of the array indices that were specified with **Array indices**, for example `JOB_INDEX=2`.